 Ensuring Quality in the Future

-Our mission is to help ensure the future of museums and related cultural institutions by educating graduate students who either plan careers in public arts and humanities or will collaborate with cultural institutions as part of future academic careers.
-While receiving excellent training in their home academic disciplines, Museum Studies students also develop their understanding of the ethical frameworks that guide museums and other cultural not-for-profit organizations.
+Our mission is to train students to contribute to museums and other organizations that interpret evidence with and for the broader public.
+While receiving excellent training in their home academic disciplines, Museum Studies students also develop their understanding of the ethical frameworks that guide museums and related not-for-profit organizations.
 They become knowledgeable in administrative, curatorial, and educational practices.
-Most importantly, they understand the challenges faced by cultural institutions in the twenty-first century.
+Most importantly, they understand the challenges these organizations face in the twenty-first century.